StefanNedelchev/know-your-barcode/README.md

 ### PWA 📱

-The project is also a Progressive Web App (PWA) thanks to the Angular thanks to its [service worker](https://angular.dev/ecosystem/service-workers).
+The project is also a Progressive Web App (PWA) thanks to the Angular and its [service worker](https://angular.dev/ecosystem/service-workers).
 It covers all requirements for the web manifest configuration and meta tags for a "full green check" on Google's Lighthouse PWA analysis.

 ### Camera usage 📷